 Media and Performance Production (MAPP) Specialization

-Like most programs, MAPP plan selection is undertaken at the conclusion of the first year of study in Arts & Science.
-You can select MAPP as your specialization once you’ve completed the core first-year requirements of: FILM 110 and DRAM 100/MUTH 110 & 111.
+Like most programs, MAPP plan selection is undertaken at the conclusion of the first year of study in Arts & Science with the following core first-year requirements of: FILM 110 and DRAM 100 or FILM 110 and MUTH 110 & 111.

-The remainder of the specialization plan has a large array of required and elective courses in Drama and Film & Media with an emphasis on production taught in the context of critical, theoretical, and historical approaches.
+There are a number of specific MAPP courses, most of which are core to the program and taught by exceptional researchers and creative artists at work today.
+The fourth-year core MAPP course enables students to undertake a year-long investigation that synthesizes the practices they have mastered over the course of the degree in a capstone major project.
+The remainder of the plan has a large array of required and elective courses in Drama and Film & Media with an emphasis on production taught in the context of critical, theoretical, and historical approaches.

 MAPP 200/3.0: Media and Performance I

 This introductory course explores the integration of media and performance across a variety of contexts beyond traditional theatre and film.
 Students will be introduced to key theoretical concepts through which media and performance intersect, and will mobilize these concepts through their own original intermedial performance projects.

 Prerequisite: DRAM 100/6.0 or (MUTH110/3.0; MUTH111/3.0) or (BISC 100/3.0; BISC 101/3.0); FILM 110/6.0 or (FILM 104/3.0 and FILM 106/3.0) or (BISC 100/3.0 and FILM 104/3.0)

 The course explores the relationship between different media within and across traditional domains such as theatre, film, art, dance, and music as well as the multiplicity of interactive forms that encompass digital media, studying digital media practices beyond changing art forms to commercial and non-profit realms.